 - Customer interviews

 The future state represents the ideal condition in which you want your business to be.
-For quantitative analysis, like tracking sales numbers, you would include either data from the industry or projected sales (i.e., goals).
+For quantitative analysis, like tracking sales metrics, you would include either data from the industry or projected sales (i.e., goals).

 Defined quantitatively, gaps are straightforward.
 What are the numerical differences between where you are and where you want to be?